learn-co-curriculum/phase-0-html-tables-lab/README.md

 HTML has a built in way to display tables!
 In this lesson, we will be reviewing how tables work and how to make our own.

-## Objectives

-1. Learn the basics of HTML table elements
-2. Practice table creation from scratch

 ## Learn The Basics Of HTML Table Elements